supipd/node-shm/README.md

 TODO: simple SHM manager.

-The module is currently build on windows, linux not already tested.
+The module works on Windows and Linux, OsX not tested (but has the same native SHM call as Linux, maybe works).

 #####Because a newbie in nodejs, this native addon is maybe not very pretty ... any help invited